Cetology of Moby-Dick: Description

 Ishmael's observations are not a complete scientific study, even by standards of the day.
 The cetological chapters do add variety and give readers information that helps them understand the story, but Melville also has thematic and aesthetic purposes.
 Critics justify and even praise the sections for keeping the metaphysical and spiritual meanings in the novel anchored to matter-of-fact reality and balance the extraordinary with the ordinary.
 The extensive descriptions show that the starting point for the “cosmic and spiritual is earthly and physical” and give the novel what one critic calls the “illusion of objectivity and the effect of a wide view of life.”

 Ishmael asserts in the novel that the whale is a "spouting fish with a horizontal tail".
 (Whales were known to be mammals by this time, a consideration that Ishmael discusses and dismisses as irrelevant.)
 He attempts a taxonomy of whales largely based on size, based on his assertion that other characteristics, such as the existence of a hump or baleen, make the classification too confusing.
 Borrowing an analogy from publishing and bookbinding, he divides whales into three "books", called the Folio Whale (largest), Octavo Whale and the Duodecimo Whale (smaller), represented respectively by the sperm whale, the orca (which he calls the grampus) and the porpoise.
 Each such book is then divided into "chapters" representing a separate species.

 By the current taxonomy of Cetacea, the classification in Moby-Dick is inaccurate and incomplete as well, presenting only a fraction of the nearly ninety species of Cetaceans known today.
 In the case of some species, in particular the blue whale (which Ishmael calls the "sulphur-bottom whale"), very little was known at the time.
 The classification is thus heavily weighted toward whales hunted for oil and other uses, and presents a picture of the common knowledge of whales at the time of the novel.
 Since Melville presents the study within a fictional context, voiced by a fictional character in the narrative, it is arguable whether or not Melville intended the classification as a serious scientific contribution.
 One view is that Melville "roundly ridicules his own attempts at a scientific account of the whale" and "ridicules those who attempt to understand reality with the measuring."
-Near the end of the chapter, Melville, alluding to Shakespeare's tomorrow and tomorrow and tomorrow speech, characterizes a list of whale names as "mere sounds, full of Leviathanism, but signifying nothing."
+Near the end of the chapter, Ishmael, alluding to Shakespeare's tomorrow and tomorrow and tomorrow speech, characterizes a list of omitted whale names as "mere sounds, full of Leviathanism, but signifying nothing."